 Hot Creek Geologic Site, Long Valley, California

 Hot Creek, managed by U.S. Forest Service, is a popular recreational area.
 Hot Creek is the lower reach of Mammoth Creek where several vigorous hot springs discharge hot water to the surface; the largest springs discharge subaqueously into the stream.
 The boiling pools along the creek (93°C at this elevation), commonly change in vigor and location in response to local earthquakes and the seasonal rise and fall of the water level in the creek.
-The largest and hottest springs are located at the intersection of Hot Creek and two faults that are about 1 km (0.6 mi) apart.
 Some of these hot springs are hot enough to cause severe burns or even death.
 Hot-spring formations and ecosystems are very fragile.
 These areas should always be approached with respect and extreme caution.

 Hot Creek is included as a stop in our online field guide to the Long Valley area.